rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You may use WooCommerce Product Feed Manager for free, limited to 50 items in total.
 To upgrade to PRO with no restrictions, you may purchase a license key from: WP Dashboard > Product Feed > Upgrade.

-== How to Generate Google Product Feed/other product feed Using Best WooCommerce Product Feed == [youtube https://youtu.be/ANS5hQrdAMY]
+== How to Generate Google Product Feed/other product feed Using WooCommerce Product Feed == [youtube https://youtu.be/ANS5hQrdAMY]

 == Screenshots ==